-- Limited Training Providers engaged with racing and breeding. - Limited courses on scope. - Predominantly workplace delivery. - Lack of formal knowledge and skill development opportunities. - Feedback from industry participants that workplace training is convenient, but quality of the training and assessment is poor and relies upon the Employers training capabilities. - Face-to-face delivery requires large amount of time "off the job" or completion prior to commencement of employment. - Delivery methods not meeting industry requirements.
+- Predominantly workplace delivery. - Lack of formal knowledge and skill development opportunities. - Feedback from industry participants that workplace training is convenient, but quality of the training and assessment is poor and relies upon the Employers training capabilities. - Face-to-face delivery requires large amount of time "off the job" or completion prior to commencement of employment. - Delivery methods not meeting industry requirements.